Reno parking garage becomes pandemic care space

 “Being able to contribute on a daily basis brings a sense of ownership to the role,” he explains.
 “If you’re in this just as a job, you’d burn out quickly.
 But when you love it, you can bring forward the best you can and you have an opportunity to learn something new every day.
 I always have something new to learn, and I never become stagnant.”

-Introducing Serena Everest We are pleased to introduce Serena Everest as our newest mechanical intern.
-Serena is a sophomore at the University of Nevada, Reno and is on track to receive a bachelor’s degree in Civil Engineering in December of 2024.
-Serena’s education...
+Introducing Jack Woodhead We are pleased to introduce Jack Woodhead as one of our newest mechanical interns.
+Jack is a sophomore at the University of Utah and plans to graduate with a bachelor’s degree in mechanical engineering.
+Jack enjoys golfing and spending time...